quasinaut/kinda-ksp2/README.md

 ## Prologue

-This repo is dedicated to a set of resources that will attempt to make KSP1 resemble the end of the early access road map promised version of KSP2 as near as possible.
+This repo is basically a modpack but hopes to be dedicated to a set of resources that will attempt to make KSP1 resemble the end of the early access road map promised version of KSP2 as near as possible.

 This exists because many are unwilling/unable to fork over the 50$ for KSP2 yet due to absurd system requirements or not wishing to buy on promises.
 That is not to say that there have been no steps forward with KSP2-there absolutely have-but rather a comment on how spoiled we are with such an amazing modding community surrounding the game.
 The hope is that this repo will become obsolete in the near future.
 In the meanwhile I tried making it as accessible as possible and am looking for contributions, both to the mod list, to the current source for the mods, and potentially for new mods to enhance the game play experience even further.

+## Features in modpack

+* Only about 11,000 patches, and without the planet packs, has better system requirements than KSP2!
+Likely GTX 970/1060 for 1080p, though I have not tested it.
+* More buildings and launch sites thanks to Kerbal Konstructs & Kerbinside
+* Recoloring parts thanks to TURD
+* Beautiful visuals
+  * Various thanks to Environmental Visual Enhancement (EVE) and Astronomer's Visual Pack (AVP), Textures Unlimited Special Effects (TUFX), Waterfall, Planetshine, etc (clouds, atmospheric scattering, post processing, engine effects, etc)
+  * Terrain scattering thanks to Parallax (grass, trees, rocks, etc)
+* More star systems thanks to Galaxies Unbound
+* Interstellar-rated engines and resource system thanks to Far Future Technologies
+* Useful kolonization resource chains thanks to Modular Kolonization Systems, Planetary Base Systems, & Extraplanetary Launchpads
+* Much, much more

 ## Installing the mods